 Moving to France

-Expats often dream of moving to France.
-Visions of long country lunches; people-watching from cafés; strolls in a lavender-scented Provence; sunbathing on the beaches of Nice; and immersion in the cultural riches of Parisian art and couture mesmerise potential expats and lure them to this legendary European country.
+Many dream of moving to France, enticed by visions of long country lunches, people-watching from cafés, strolls in lavender-scented Provence, sunbathing on the beaches of Nice and being immersed in the cultural riches of Parisian art and couture.

-Ironically enough though, living in France may not be the proverbial ‘walk in the park’ you imagine – even if it is the immaculately clipped gardens of Versailles you had pictured yourself wandering through.
-The country prides itself on its distinct culture and language, and many expats initially report struggling to find their niche and to adapt to the social rules that govern daily life.
-The language proves the most difficult barrier for expats to cross, especially as the French prefer to engage in their local language.
-That said, most locals have some degree of proficiency in English, and will reciprocate efforts to communicate if you make even the smallest attempt to speak in French.
+However, living in France may not be the proverbial walk in the park one imagines, even if the pictured park is the immaculately clipped gardens of Versailles.
+The country prides itself on its distinct culture and language, and many expats initially struggle to find their niche and adapt to the social rules governing daily life.
+The language usually proves the most difficult barrier for expats to cross, especially as the French prefer engaging in their local language.
+That said, most locals have some degree of proficiency in English, and will reciprocate efforts if expats make even the smallest attempt to speak French.
 A simple ‘Bonjour’ (Hello) and ‘Parlez-vous Anglais’ (Do you speak English?) will usually do.

 Expats moving to France for work purposes should prepare themselves accordingly.
-Though the French are renowned for their choice to “work to live”, not “live to work”, the nation claims the fifth largest economy in the world, and Paris has the largest city economy on mainland Europe.
-Thus, businesses do expect efficiency and productivity; and, those planning to relocate to France without a job already in place may find the job hunting process challenging.
-Opportunities will be severely limited without a fluency in French.
+Although the French are renowned for their choice to 'work to live', not 'live to work', the country claims the sixth largest economy in the world and France is a major player within the EU too.
+Businesses expect efficiency and productivity and those planning to relocate to France without a job in place may find the job-hunting process challenging.
+Opportunities will be even more limited for those who aren't fluent in French.

-All things considered, expats account for 19 percent of the workforce in Paris, and businessmen value the new skills a foreigner can bring.
+Nevertheless, expats account for a significant percentage of the workforce in Paris and businessmen do value the new skills a foreigner can bring.

-Paris and Lyon are justly celebrated for their fine dining.
-These two cities vie yearly for the honour of being the top culinary destinations in France.
-Regional specialties are celebrated and brought to the cities for everyone to try; expats willing to let their taste buds do their exploring for them will find themselves in an adventurous space.
+Paris and Lyon are rightfully celebrated for their fine dining.
+The two cities vie yearly for the honour of being the top culinary destination in France, with regional delicacies being celebrated and brought to the cities for everyone to try.
+Expats who let their taste buds do their exploring for them will find themselves immersed in a world of adventure.

-All in all, no matter where you move in France - from the biggest city to the smallest country village – you can count on a slower, more enjoyable pace of living marked by the kinds of little joys that lead to a greater quality of life overall.
-As Amelie, the famous French film, so aptly points out – there’s nothing quite like the sound of cracking the top of a freshly made crème brulee at the end of a lovely lunch shared with friends in a beautiful place.
+Expats moving to France can count on a slower, more enjoyable pace of living marked by innumerable little joys that lead to a greater quality of life overall.
+As Amelie, the famous French film, so aptly points out, there is nothing quite like the sound of cracking the top of a freshly made crème brûlée at the end of a lovely lunch shared with friends in a beautiful place.